Several wildfires in Colorado have prompted thousands of home evacuations and the closing of a national forest, fire officials said.

 Fuel breaks added to the forests in recent years have saved thousands of homes from “having fire in them,” US Forest Service official Jim Genung said.

-The forest, which covers more than 1.8 million acres in western Colorado, announced the closure is intended "to protect natural resources and public safety” because of the danger of the blaze known as the 416 Fire.
+The forest, which covers more than 1.8 million acres in western Colorado, announced Tuesday the Stage 3 closure is “to protect natural resources and public safety” because of the danger of the blaze known as the 416 Fire.

 Gov. John Hickenlooper said the state is allocating many resources for the fires in the states.